-Photo made by Juan Galán
+Photo taken by Juan Galán

-Many of the people who lived in Barcelona for a while will tell you that Barceloneta is definitely not their first choice for a beach day.
+Many of the people who have experienced life in Barcelona for a while will tell you that Barceloneta is definitely not their first choice for a beach day.
 Of course, it is an experience you probably will not go without, but there are other places that are worth your attention.
 For example, Sitges is a place just an hour away from Barcelona by train and has a lovely and calmer beach vibe.

 For those who prefer mountains above all, Montserrat is a must.
 The mountain range near Barcelona with its extensive natural park and famous Monastery can get you some walking to a more extreme climbing experience or just a chill car lift day in the mountains away from the city.
 Inside the city, Montjuic and Tibidabo are also beautiful hills to walk up on a day tour.

 You can most definitely keep yourself busy with sports of all kinds in BCN.
-Not surprisingly, football is played in every neighbourhood, and in the not so hot months, many use the coastline to do some jogging.
+Not surprisingly, football is played in every neighbourhood, and in the not-so-hot months, many use the coastline to do some jogging.

 If you are into tennis, Barcelona has something new for you to try.
 Have you ever heard of Padel?
-It’s a combination of tennis, squash and badminton.
+It’s a combination of tennis, squash, and badminton.
 It seems that it is one of the most flourishing sports activities in Barcelona.

 If you prefer the gym workout, you will be happy to know that there are great deals on gym memberships in the city.
 A popular fitness membership choice is Dir.
-Prices can vary depending on visiting hours and the different services included, but with 35 euros you can have a good deal for the everyday gym and swimming pool passes.
+Prices can vary depending on visiting hours and the different services included, but with 35 euros, you can have a good deal for the everyday gym and swimming pool passes.

 Moreover, if you don't mind getting sandy, beach volleyball can always be a fun sport and an alternative to your daily activities.
-Literally everyday of the week & weekend, you'll find volleyball nets and teams playing at the beach.
+Literally every day of the week & weekend, you'll find volleyball nets and teams playing at the beach.

-For some outdoor shoppin, stroll down the Passeig de Gràcia and some of the big streets around Placa Catalunya.
+For some outdoor shopping, stroll down the Passeig de Gràcia and some of the big streets around Placa Catalunya.
 There you could also visit the Spanish department store El Corte Inglés.
 It is a mall with luxurious brands and goods, but make sure to check every now and then for discounts.
 Keep in mind - most of the shops are closed on Sundays!!

-Furthermore, there are many local markets selling food and drinks where you can buy tasty souvenir type foods and try some yourself.
+Furthermore, there are many local markets selling food and drinks where you can buy tasty souvenir-type foods and try some yourself.
 Visit the market or the famous The Mercat de Sant Josep de la Boqueria.

-Photo made by Juan Galán
+Photo taken by Juan Galán

-When looking for an apartment be aware of:
+When looking for an apartment, be aware of:

 Online rental scams

-Requirements for high deposit from landlords
+Requirements for a high deposit from landlords